Welcome Letter

 • Blankets

-• Assorted games and puzzles (in front closet and the garage)
+• Assorted games and puzzles (be sure to also check in front closet)

 • Badminton set